huawei-university/nlpcourse/index.md

 ### Projects
 The participants will be suggested to work on a project during the course.
 The successfull project development is crucial to pass the course.

+The projects from previous semester are available [here](https://github.com/huawei-university/nlp-course-projects).